jernwerber/jernwerber/docs/_posts/2024-02-01-data-driven-disappointment-d3-js.md

 > _[bring] accessible computer science to communities across Canada so everyone can create with technology_

 I think it would be fair to call it tech-adjacent.
-The New Year confetti had hardly settled when the email message landed in my inbox first thing in the morning on Thursday, January 11, 2024 (a.k.a.
+The New Year confetti had hardly settled when the email message[^1] landed in my inbox first thing in the morning on Thursday, January 11, 2024 (a.k.a.
 Judgment Day):

 > _Effective immediately, your role as Learning Experience Designer for Adult Programs at Canada Learning Code no longer exists.
-You will be locked out of your company accounts at the end of the work day._[^1]
+You will be locked out of your company accounts at the end of the work day.

 [^*]: _This is paraphrased as I (foolishly) did not send myself a copy of the email message._